microsoft/dstoolkit-pf-exp-framework/docs/gpt4v_tooling.md

 # Overview
-This document covers the details of the custom python tool used for making calls to GPT4V.
+This document covers the custom python tools used in experiment [step1](../docs/experiment_details.md) for making calls to GPT4V with images.

 ## Requirements with GPT4V usecase
 *   Use of `detail` param while sending requests to GPT4V.
 More details about the `detaul` param can be found [here](https://platform.openai.com/docs/guides/vision).
 Currently `detail` param is not supported in Promptlfow LLM tool.
 Using low resolution in detail in param help in reducing the token count and eventually cost of the experimentation.